xufangzhi/xufangzhi.github.io/_pages/about.md

 # 🐯 About Me

-I am Fangzhi Xu (徐方植), a second-year PhD student in Xi'an Jiaotong University, major in Computer Science, advised by [Prof. Jun Liu](https://gr.xjtu.edu.cn/en/web/liukeen/4).
+I am Fangzhi Xu (徐方植), a third-year PhD student in Xi'an Jiaotong University, major in Computer Science, advised by [Prof. Jun Liu](https://gr.xjtu.edu.cn/en/web/liukeen/4).
 I was previously a research intern at Shanghai AI LAB, supervised by [Dr. Zhiyong Wu](https://lividwo.github.io/zywu.github.io/).
 I am starting the one-year visiting to Nanyang Technological University (NTU, Singapore 🇸🇬), advised by [Prof. Luu Anh Tuan](https://tuanluu.github.io/).

 I have published researches in some top-tier conferences and journals, such as ACL, ICLR, SIGIR, and IEEE TKDE.
 Also, I serve as a PC member (or reviewer) for ACL, NAACL, IJCAI, SIGIR.